McWhity/sense/docs/04_Theory.rst

 The backscattering signal of a ground pixel consists of surface scattering, canopy scattering, or a combination of both :cite:`ulaby_microwave_2014`.
 Right now the implemented RT models focus on areas with open soil (surface-scattering RT models) and vegetated (surface+canopy-scattering models) land surfaces.
-A schematic overview of considered scattering mechanism within the RT models is shown in :numref:`scattering_machanism`
+A schematic overview of considered scattering mechanism within the RT models is shown in :numref:`scattering_machanism`.
+The Water Cloud Model (WCM) considers only :math:`\sigma_g^0` and :math:`\sigma_c^0` whereas the Single Scattering Radiative Transfer model considers all illustrated scattering mechanism.

 .. _scattering_machanism:
 .. figure:: images/scattering_mechanism_ulaby.jpeg
    :align: center
    :width: 80%

+   Schematic overview of scattering mechanism

 An overview of the implemented surface and canopy RT models is given in :numref:`rt_model`

 .. _rt_model:
 .. figure:: images/rt_model.jpeg
    :align: center
    :width: 80%

+   Schematic overview of currently implemented RT models

 .. _surface: